exograph/exograph/integration/aws/README.md

    ```
        Setting default arguments for 'sam deploy'
        =========================================
-       Stack Name [sam-app]: clay-lambda
+       Stack Name [sam-app]: exo-lambda
        AWS Region [us-west-1]:
-       Parameter ClaytipPostgresUsername [clay]:
+       Parameter ExographPostgresUsername [exo]:
-       Parameter ClaytipPostgresPassword [claytipdbpassword]:
+       Parameter ExographPostgresPassword [exographdbpassword]:
-       Parameter ClaytipPostgresName [claytipdb]:
+       Parameter ExographPostgresName [exographdb]:
-       Parameter ClaytipSubnetAZ1 []: subnet-xxxxxxxxxxxxxxxxx
+       Parameter ExographSubnetAZ1 []: subnet-xxxxxxxxxxxxxxxxx
-       Parameter ClaytipSubnetAZ2 []: subnet-xxxxxxxxxxxxxxxxx
+       Parameter ExographSubnetAZ2 []: subnet-xxxxxxxxxxxxxxxxx
-       Parameter ClaytipSecurityGroup []: sg-xxxxxxxxxxxxxxxxxx
+       Parameter ExographSecurityGroup []: sg-xxxxxxxxxxxxxxxxxx

        ...

-       ClaytipFunction may not have authorization defined, Is this okay? [y/N]: y
+       ExographFunction may not have authorization defined, Is this okay? [y/N]: y
    ```

    Wait for the stack to deploy.
-Once finished, SAM will print the endpoint URL (you can also get it by looking at ClaytipFunction's triggers in the [Lambda dashboard](https://us-west-1.console.aws.amazon.com/lambda/home)):
+Once finished, SAM will print the endpoint URL (you can also get it by looking at ExographFunction's triggers in the [Lambda dashboard](https://us-west-1.console.aws.amazon.com/lambda/home)):

    ```
    CloudFormation outputs from deployed stack